papers-we-love/cork/README.md

-# Cork - Update this file and the code of conduct!
+# Papers We Love: Cork

 This is the repository for the Cork chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/cork/blob/master/code-of-conduct.md).